FactoryOptic/documentation/content/en/docs/networkInterface/disguiseosc.md

     zoom focal length (float) in mm
     focus distance (float) in cm

-### Configure Syncro-Link Mark-Zero for streaming to Disguise with OSC
+### Configure SYNCRO-LINK Mark-Zero for streaming to Disguise with OSC

 On the micro-SD card, there is a config file for user selecting the streaming format.